-The School will not give your child medicine unless you complete and sign this form, and the School has a policy that the staff can administer medicine.
+The School/setting will not give your child medicine unless you complete and sign this form, and the School or setting has a policy that the staff can administer medicine.

 Date for review to be initiated by

-Name of School Firs Primary School
+Name of School/setting

 Name of child

 Date of birth

-Class/form
+Group/class/form

 Medical condition or illness

 Medicine

-Name/type of medicine

-(as described on the container)
+Name/type of medicine (as described on the container)

 Expiry date

 Dosage and method

 Timing

 Special precautions/other instructions

-Are there any side effects that the Academy/setting needs to know about?
+Are there any side effects that the School/setting needs to know about?

 Self-administration - y/n

 Procedures to take in an emergency

 NB: Medicines must be in the original container as dispensed by the pharmacy

 Contact Details

 Name

 Daytime telephone no.

 Relationship to child

 Address

-I understand that I must deliver the medicine personally to [agreed member of staff]
+I understand that I must deliver the medicine personally to

+[agreed member of staff]

-consent to school staff administering medi y knowledge, accurate at the time of writing and I give cine in accordance with the school policy.
-I will inform is any change in dosage or frequency of the medication
+The above information is, to the best of my knowledge, accurate at the time of writing and I give consent to School/setting staff administering medicine in accordance with the school/setting policy.
+I will inform the school/setting immediately, in writing, if there is any change in dosage or frequency of the medication or if the medicine is stopped.

-Signature(s) Date
+Signature(s) \\\\\

+Date\\\\\